 Before joining the University of Malta's Dept. of Computer Information Systems at the Faculty of ICT, Dr. Attard provided solutions as an IT consultancy to various SMEs.

 Dr Conrad Attard graduated with a Ph.D. in Engineering, Computer Science Department from Sheffield University in 2016 and obtained his MSc and BSc from the University of Malta.
 He is currently the Deputy Dean of the faculty of ICT.
 In 1999 he started working at Malta International Airport and gathered a lot of experience related to critical IT systems that are adopted by the airline industry.

-For 10 years he developed enterprise IT planning solutions used by all airport employees and later contributed to introduce an ERP solution to help management better access information from all departments and third parties within the airport.
-Dr Attard started an IT business that allowed him to support various SMEs and organisations focusing on consulting on implementation of IT infrastructure and software needs.
+For 10 years he developed enterprise IT planning solutions used by all airport employees and later contributed to introducing an ERP solution to help management better access information from all departments and third parties within the airport.
+Dr Attard started an IT business that allowed him to support various SMEs and organisations focusing on consulting on the implementation of IT infrastructure and software needs.

 Enterprise Information Systems

 Smart Mobile Technologies for carers to help support elderly in the early stages of dementia